 Florida wetlands teem with native flora and fauna, some of which are regular sights at Lakeshore.
-But even though our Florida community is a thriving hub for wildlife, there are other exhilarating reserves and natural forests to explore.
+Even if our Florida community is a thriving hub for wildlife, there are other exhilarating reserves and forests to explore.
 Here are some of the best animal sanctuaries and parks to explore and watch central Florida wildlife.

 Withlacoochee State Forest

-Distinguished by 13 miles of the meandering Withlacoochee River, this state forest is the perfect place to venture outdoors and feast upon some spectacular views.
-The lush foliage is comprised of seven tracts, featuring tree species like the southern magnolia, oak, gum, maple, bald cypress, and even more.
+This Floridian park includes 13 miles of the meandering Withlacoochee River.
+This state forest is the perfect place to venture outdoors and feast upon some spectacular views.
+The lush foliage is comprised of seven tracts.
+Most of them feature tree species like the southern magnolia, oak, gum, maple, bald cypress, and even more.
 It’s no wonder Withlacoochee State Forest is considered the third largest state forest within Florida!

-Some of the wildlife you’ll spot along the trails include bald eagles, white-tailed deer, wild turkey, gopher tortoises, and various species of the squirrel.
-Some notable spots include the Citrus Wildlife Management Area, Vandal Cave and Peace Cave along Trail 22, and the Cypress Lake Preserve, among others.
+Some of the wildlife you’ll spot along the trails include bald eagles, white-tailed deer, and wild turkey.
+Some notable spots include the Citrus Wildlife Management Area and the Cypress Lake Preserve, among others.

 Chase Sanctuary and Wildlife Conservancy